W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/wailaw-umbraco-certified.md

 ---

-##### Help with Umbraco
+##### Help with CMS implementation

-I'm interested to hear about your Umbraco related project.
-I can advise on Umbraco set-up, migration, template design, customisation and extending the UI.
-Web design agencies, if you've come across a client with an Umbraco site but it's not your forte I can help and point you towards the right direction.
+I'm would be more than interested to hear about your project.
+I can advise on the most suitable approach and solution, the set-up, migration, design, customisation and extending the UI.
 I invite you to get in touch with your questions.
 Many thanks!

 ![Umbraco Certified Expert](/images/work/umbraco-certificate-wailaw.png)